← Back to blog

 Choosing a payment provider for an affiliate program

 Choosing a payment provider is not just a checkout decision.
-If you plan to run affiliates, it becomes an operations decision: can you reconcile orders, refunds, disputes, and payouts into a commission ledger you trust?
+If you plan to run affiliates, it becomes an operations decision: can you reconcile orders, refunds, disputes, fees, and payouts into a commission ledger you trust?

 Table of contents